gitstc/photoviewer-swipe/README.md

-# Photo Viewer
+# Photo Viewer with swipe
-> This plugin is intended to show a picture from an URL into a Photo Viewer with zoom features.
+> This plugin is intended to show a list pictures from their url URL into a Photo Viewer with zoom features and swipe right and swipe left to see previous or next picture.

 ## How to Install